2016skx/Neural-network/generate_code/readme.txt

-Greedy.py is Classical greedy algorithm use LT model. ltm-creat is the code to generate the training set creat _sheld is the code that generates a threshold.
+Greedy.py is Classical greedy algorithm use LT model. creat _sheld is the code that generates a threshold for each node. ltm-creat is the code to generate the training set using LT model IC_Generate training set is the code to generate the training set using IC model

 The version of networkx is 1.11.